nfox18212/nfox18212.github.io/src/data/tables.md

 - Cardinal direction represents the Cardinal direction needed to go from the current face onto the new face.
   - Encoded for redundancies' sake.
 - New O. represents the new orientation of the player.
 When moving from any face A to face B, the player may rotate their frame of view, depending on what faces A and B are.
 This is useful for when the board must be rotated.

+### Utility Subroutines
+**extract_cid**
+Extract Cell ID is a utility subroutine that takes in a cell ID and extracts it, using the inverse of the formula to create a CID - 100*Face Number + 10*Row Number + Column Number.
+So extract cid takes the cell ID and divides it by 100 and stores the quotient into r0.
+Then divide it by 10 and store it in r1.
+Finally, it stores the remainder in r2.
+Extract cid divides using the div_and_mod library subroutine.